gruntwork-io/docs/_docs-sources/refarch/configuration/install-required-tools.md

 ## Install manually

 :::caution
 We do not recommend this approach.
-TODO: Finish this section
+The bootstrap script performs several checks to ensure you have all tools and access required to configure your Reference Architecture.
+You will need to perform these checks manually if installing tools manually.
 :::

 If you prefer to install your tools manually, see the following sections on installing Git and the Gruntwork CLI.